8 Insider Tips To Help You Ace A Job Interview

 Be honest and authentic

 Don’t try to oversell yourself or be something you aren’t.
 Even if you do manage to sell yourself in on an inflated basis, you won’t be able to maintain the façade once you’re in.
-Also, just because we work in the PR space doesn’t mean we’re puffed up versions of ourselves.
-We’re a low-BS environment, and any smokescreen will be blown away very quickly, so just be yourself.
+Also, just because we work in the PR space doesn’t mean want to see a puffed up version of you.
+We’re a low-BS environment that blows away any smoke screens very quickly, so just be yourself.

 Keep it relevant